PIRIQITI/PIRIQITI/README.md

 - 👋 Hi, I’m @PIRIQITI
-- 👀 I’m interested in ... penetration testing, web development
+- 👀 I’m interested in ...
+CTFs
 - 🌱 I’m currently learning ...
-C++, pentesting, webdev
+C++, Javascript and webdev
-- 💞️ I’m looking to collaborate on ... any related subject
+- 💞️ I’m looking to collaborate on ... forensics CTFs
 - 📫 How to reach me ... reach my via github

 <!---